pippyn/Home-Assistant-Sensor-Ophaalkalender/README.md

 This sensor works with the ophaalkalender.be waste collector.

 ### Install:
-#### Home assistant 88 and higher:
-- Copy the ophaalkalender.py file to: [homeassistant]/config/custom_components/ophaalkalender/sensor.py
-#### Before Home assistant 88:
-- Copy the ophaalkalender.py file to: [homeassistant]/config/custom_components/sensor/ophaalkalender.py
+Copy the files in the /custom_components/ophaalkalender/ folder to: [homeassistant]/config/custom_components/ophaalkalender/

 Example config: